nucleartide/git-data.js/Readme.md

 $ npm install git-data
 ```

+## Compatibility

+git-data.js requires a Promise implementation.
+If you are targeting older
+browsers, you should make a Promise polyfill available globally.
+See [here][9]
+for details.

 ## API

 git-data.js exposes a GitHub object that wraps the Git Data API, as well as a